kiboschool/course-industry-experience-1/src/assessments.md

 | Technical Interview #3                            | Mon May 29
 | Behavioral Interview #4                           | Mon May 29
 | Applications #6-10                                | Mon May 29
-| Technical prep modules                            | Mon June 19
+| Technical prep modules                            | Optional

 ### Work phase
 The work phase will account for 75% of your grade.
 You primary focus will be on completing your projects.
 As you do so, you will also: